 see also Section~\ref{subsec.general_moment_measures}.

-By introducing the quadratic regularization, the quantitative stability investigated in~\cite{delalande2025regularized} turns out to become a bit simplified for a few reasons: first, we mention that the uniqueness modulo translations is replaced by simply uniqueness.
-This way, the quantitative stability can be understood without the distance to a certain manifold of optimizers.
-Secondly, the regularization makes the functional corresponding to~\eqref{eq.functional_sant_intro} strongly geodesically convex in Wasserstein space.
-On the other hand, the stability is formulated with the $2$-Wasserstein distance.
+By introducing the quadratic regularization, the quantitative stability investigated in~\cite{delalande2025regularized} turns out to become significantly simpler for a few reasons: first, we mention that the uniqueness modulo translations is eliminated to give way to straight-out uniqueness.
+This way, the quantitative stability can be understood without the need for the introduction of a distance to a certain manifold of optimizers.
+Secondly, adding quadratic regularization to the functional from~\eqref{eq.functional_sant_intro} makes it strongly geodesically convex in Wasserstein space.
+On the other hand, the stability result proven in~\cite{delalande2025regularized} is formulated with the $2$-Wasserstein distance.

 For these reasons, both of theoretical and of applied nature, obtaining explicit rates of convergence with respect to the regularization parameter is of great interest.
 This is achieved once again by using Theorem~\ref{lemma.stab_momentmeasures_backbone_intro}. \begin{theorem} Fix a Radon $\mu \in \mathscr{P}_1(\mathbb{R}^d)$ whose barycenter lies at the origin and such that $\dim\supp\mu = d$.
 Then there exists a constant $C_{d,\mu}$ depending on the ambient dimension and on $\mu$ such that